muisit/memberdata/readme.txt

    the array determines the display order in the front end interface.
 Each entry has a `name`, a `type`, an optional `rules` list filled with the default settings of the type and a `filter` boolean value ('Y' or 'N') indicating if this attribute can be used to filter in the front end display.
-   The configuration consists of a dictionary with a `sheet` ID and a `configuration` array, which will hold the result.
+   The configuration parameter consists of a dictionary with a `sheet` ID and a `configuration` array, which will hold the result.
 - `memberdata_find_members(array $settings)`: this filter assembles a list of members and their attribute values.
 Hook into this to add new attributes or adjust existing attributes.
 The core assembly is done at priority `500`.
    The `$settings` array can contain fields for `offset` and `pagesize` (`0` or `null` means no paging), `sorter`